tanmaykathiriya069/oxdron_odoo_pdf_report_link_generator_extension/README.md

-# oxdron_odoo_pdf_report_link_generator_extension
-# Odoo PDF Report Link Generator
+# Odoo Report Linker

-This extension is useful for Odoo developers working on both base and custom reports.
-It allows developers to preview report changes without printing or upgrading the module each time minor adjustments are made to the report template XML file.
-Developers need to run the server with `--dev=all` only once to use this extension.
+## Overview

+The **Odoo Report Linker** extension is designed to streamline the workflow of Odoo developers by allowing them to generate and preview PDF report links directly from their browser.
+This tool eliminates the need for constant module upgrades or downloads, making it easier to test and view report changes.

 ## Features

-- Generate a link to print PDF reports in Odoo without downloading.
+- **Generate PDF Report Links**: Quickly generate links to view PDF reports without downloading them.
-- Easy to use interface with fields for localhost port, module name, report action ID, and record ID.
+- **Localhost & Live Server Support**: Toggle between localhost and live server settings to match your development environment.
-- Open the generated link directly in a new tab.
+- **Easy Preview**: Open the generated link in a new tab for immediate preview.

 ## Installation

-### Tutorial for Chrome
+### For Chrome Users

 1. **Clone or Download**:
-   - Go to the extension's repository.
+   - Visit the extension's repository.
-   - Click "Clone or download" and select "Download zip".
+   - Click "Clone or download" and choose "Download zip".

-2. **Unpack Archive**:
+2. **Unpack the Archive**:
-   - Unpack the downloaded archive.
+   - Extract the contents of the downloaded zip file.

-3. **Open Chrome Extensions Page**:
+3. **Access Chrome Extensions**:
-   - Open Chrome browser and navigate to `chrome://extensions/`.
+   - Open Chrome and navigate to `chrome://extensions/`.

 4. **Enable Developer Mode**:
-   - In the top right corner, toggle "Developer Mode".
+   - Toggle "Developer Mode" in the top right corner.

-5. **Load Unpacked Extension**:
+5. **Load the Unpacked Extension**:
-   - Click "Load unpacked" and select the folder where the extension was unpacked (e.g., `odoo_extension-master`).
+   - Click "Load unpacked" and select the folder where you extracted the extension files.

-6. **Extension Icon**:
+6. **Verify Installation**:
-   - An "3D Notes" icon will appear in the top right corner of Chrome.
+   - The Odoo Report Linker icon will appear in the top right corner of Chrome.

-### Usage
+## Usage

-1. **Navigate to Odoo**:
-   - Go to your Odoo URL.
-2. **Open Extension**:
+1. **Open the Extension**:
-   - Click on the extension button.
-3. **Fill Form**:
-   - Fill in the form with the required details.
+   - Click the Odoo Report Linker icon in the Chrome toolbar.

+2. **Fill in the Details**:
+   - Enter the required information including module name, report action ID, and record ID.

-4. **Generate and Open Link**:
+3. **Generate and Open the Report Link**:
-   - Click "Generate Report and Open Link".
-   - Your attendance report will be opened in a new tab.
+   - Click "Generate Report and Open Link" to view the report in a new tab.

-### Shortcut Key
+### Keyboard Shortcut

-- You can also open the extension using the shortcut key `Ctrl+Shift+Y` (Windows) or `Command+Shift+Y` (Mac).
+- Use `Ctrl+Shift+Y` (Windows) or `Command+Shift+Y` (Mac) to quickly open the extension.

+## Acknowledgments

-### Thank you for using the Odoo PDF Report Link Generator extension.
-We hope it makes your development process more efficient!
+Thank you for using the Odoo Report Linker.
+We hope it enhances your Odoo development experience by simplifying the process of testing and previewing PDF reports.